Back to Blog

-Data Science Interview Questions (2024) from Top Companies
+Data Science and Generative AI Interview Questions from Top Companies

-Data Science Interview Questions (2024) from Top Companies
+Data Science and Generative AI Interview Questions from Top Companies

-In this questionnaire of Data Science Interview Questions and Answers from Top Companies for 2024, we'll delve into some of the most challenging and insightful Data Science interview questions posed by leading companies.
+In this questionnaire of Data Science and Generative AI Interview Questions and Answers from Top Companies for 2024, we'll delve into some of the most challenging and insightful interview questions posed by leading companies.

 Statistics for categorized interview questions

-These interview questions are divided into different categories, and here are the statistics that tell you which category is 'asked the most' in a data science interview.
+These interview questions are divided into different categories, and here are the statistics that tell you which category is 'asked the most' in a data science and generative ai interview.
 Please remember these statistics, which will help you prepare for the technical questions.

 OdinSchool | Statistics for categorized interview questions